VIC.GOV.AU | Policy and Advisory Library

 This guidance includes the following chapters:

-Each network must develop an annual work plan to guide their work in the following school year.
+Each school network must develop an annual school network plan to guide their work in the following school year.

-The annual work plan outlines the actions the network will take to address their local improvement priorities in line with statewide directions and reforms.
+The school network plan outlines the actions the school network will take to address their local improvement priorities in line with statewide directions and reforms.

-Networks reflect on progress against the work plan in Term 4 each year, and this reflection informs the development of the next year’s work plan.
+School networks reflect on progress against the school network plan in Term 4 each year, and this reflection informs the development of the next year’s school network plan.

-Networks must meet at least twice per term.
-All principals are required to attend network meetings, and if a principal is unable to attend they may delegate another school leader from their school (usually the assistant principal) to attend on their behalf.
+School networks are encouraged to meet at least twice per term.
+All principals are required to attend school network meetings.
+If a principal is unable to attend they may delegate another school leader from their school (usually the assistant principal) to attend on their behalf.

-Networks may set their own local arrangements for other invitees to network meetings where, for example, assistant principals and/or other school leaders may also be invited to attend.
+School networks may set their own local arrangements for other invitees to school network meetings where, for example, assistant principals and/or other school leaders may also be invited to attend.

-Each network determines the structure of its network meetings.
-The network chair leads the development of the agenda for each meeting, in conjunction with the SEIL and network executive, noting that across the year the network must cover their annual work plan.
+Each school network determines the structure of its school network meetings.
+The agenda is developed by the school network chair and the senior education improvement leader (SEIL) in conjunction with the school network executive, noting that across the year the school network must cover their school network plan.

-• deep dives into specific projects or problems of practice led by member schools
+• a focus on specific projects or problems of practice led by member schools

 • time for communities of practice (CoPs) to meet